Get ready to be a champion for every child

-Integrity: Because UNICEF’s reputation depends on all of us acting with honesty and transparency, and setting the highest standards for ourselves as we work with partners, donors and the global community.
+Integrity: We act ethically, with honesty and transparency, setting the highest standards for ourselves as we work together and with partners, donors and the global community.

 To effectively drive change for children and young people across the globe, we must hold ourselves, our colleagues and our organization to the highest standards.
 UNICEF’s Competency Framework establishes common standards of behaviour to guide the way we work and is based on our core values of Care, Respect, Integrity, Trust and Accountability.

 The Core Commitments for Children in Humanitarian Action – the CCCs – are the core UNICEF policy and framework for humanitarian action.
 They are at the heart of our work on upholding the rights of children affected by humanitarian crises.

 To learn more about UNICEF’s Core Commitments to Children, please visit this page where you can download the CCCs, find translations, the CCC toolkit, FAQs and related humanitarian knowledge and learning resources.

 Visit the UNICEF Jobs page to search for position openings.
 If you do not currently see any relevant opportunities, set-up a job alert to receive an email when a relevant opportunity is advertised.
 Make sure you understand the different types of jobs, contracts and opportunities as you conduct your search.